 10 Days in Italy is a good amount of time to see a few cities, do some good shopping, and eat all the food.
 One of the main reasons I wanted to explore Italy this past summer was so that I could go on a bit of a food pilgrimage.

 For me, the only place to head for this food pilgrimage was the Emilia-Romagna region, particularly Bologna.
-I also added a few short days in Venice, because Venice, another few days in Florence, and a day trip to Pisa.
+I also added a few short days in Venice, because of Venice, another few days in Florence, and a day trip to Pisa.
+If you have two weeks, you can also add Milan and Bergamo to that list.

 I felt like this was a perfect 10-day itinerary for Italy.
-I saw a ton, ate even more, saw some seriously beautiful parts of Italy, and managed to balance tourist attractions with off-the-beaten-path stuff, too.
+You can easily get around by train or you can rent a car and turn it into an epic Italy road trip.
+In 10 days, I saw a ton, ate even more, saw some seriously beautiful parts of Italy, and managed to balance tourist attractions with off-the-beaten-path stuff, too.

 10 Days in Italy: Venice, Bologna, Florence, and Pisa